 Prospective residents should start their hunt for a home in Tampa well before they even start to plan the physical relocation.
 Demand for property is high in Tampa and it is not always easy to secure a suitable property.

 The best place to do some research would be on reputable online property portals.
-These allow those unfamiliar with the city to get an idea of the different property types available in various areas and suburbs and prices.
+These allow those unfamiliar with the city to get an idea of the different property types available in various areas and suburbs, and their prices.

 Real estate agents are another great source of information.
-These professionals have an intimate knowledge of Tampa’s property market and are well placed to advise new arrivals about the type of property and suitable areas.
+These professionals have an intimate knowledge of Tampa’s property market and are well placed to advise new arrivals about the types of property available and suitable areas.

 Renting accommodation in Tampa

 With more and more people seeing value in the lifestyle and career benefits that come from relocating to Tampa, the demand for property is pretty high.
 As a result, new arrivals need to act quickly to secure rentals in sought-after parts of the city.

 Making an application

 Once prospective tenants have found a suitable home, they’ll need to express their interest either to the agent or the landlord directly.
 Credit and reference checks are standard.
 Expats moving to Tampa from outside the US should open a US bank account and have a social security number set up before applying for a rental property as this will likely speed up the process of securing a rental contract.